This blackened shrimp bowl is made with shrimp cooked with homemade blackening seasoning, lemon butter sauce, spicy blender guacamole and rice.

 - 1 jalapeño, diced (optional, for heat)

 - 1 lemon or lime, juiced

-For guacamole, blend together avocado, yogurt, jalapeño, and lemon juice in a food processor or blender.
-Stir in the green and red onion.
+- For guacamole, blend together avocado, yogurt, jalapeño, and lemon juice in a food processor or blender.
+Stir in the green onion.

-Serve rice, cooked shrimp, and guacamole in a bowl with diced tomatoes.
+- Serve rice, cooked shrimp, and guacamole in a bowl with diced tomatoes.
 Spoon the sauce from the pan over the shrimp.
-Optionally, serve with hot sauce and cilantro.
+Serve right away.